 That depends on the company and the product.
 LIFETIME can be defined in several different ways.
-Make sure to read the fine print, ask question, and make sure the company and product you select will actually be able to honor that warranty 5, 10, 20 and 30 years down the road.
+Make sure to read the fine print, ask questions, and make sure the company and product you select will actually be able to honor that warranty 5, 10, 20, and 30 years down the road.

 How long will it take my windows to be installed?

 Window size, location, accessibility, and installation type all play a factor in how long it takes to replace a window.
 Also, experience, having the correct tools, and having installers proficient at working with numerous different scenarios of removing old windows can affect the time frame also.

 What size is considered a Standard Size window?

 There is no standard when it comes to windows.
 While one can visit the big box stores and see the shelves stacked with various different sizes, it should be realized that those sizes are purchased the most in the new construction aspect of remodeling.
 When it comes to a true removal and replacement in an older home, no standard prevails.
 The average home in the United States hovers around 37 years old.
 If you look around your neighborhood, you’ll most likely see that no one home is made like another.
 Thus, no one window size is the same as another.
 A majority of windows come in a multitude of sizes.
 Make sure your professional can give a window to FIT YOUR HOME EXACTLY and NOT A WINDOW THAT YOUR HOME HAS TO BE MODIFIED TO FIT!